-- 29. Members are expected to: - a.
-Adhere to the EWG Code of Conduct, and other relevant SBTi policies (see "Expectations") - b.
-Actively participate and share expertise during meetings - c.
-Participate in all meetings to ensure continuity and progress on the project - d.
+27. Members are expected to:

+- a.
+Adhere to the EWG Code of Conduct, and other relevant SBTi Policies (see "Expectations"). - b.
+Actively participate and share expertise during meetings. - c.
+Participate in all meetings to ensure continuity and progress on the project. - d.
 Dedicate the necessary time outside of EWG meetings to review and contribute to drafts and outputs presented by the SBTi, which may include but is not limited to: - i.
-Concept notes - ii.
-Draft standards documents - iii.
-Target-setting methods - iv.
-Supplementary guidance documents - e.
-Provide inputs in a constructive spirit, particularly to improve clarity and scientific or technical accuracy of the Standard - f.
-Optionally participate in virtual and in-person events (e.g. workshops or launch events) - 30.
-The time commitment for EWG activities will vary based on each group's needs.
+Concept notes. - ii.
+Draft synthesis report and pathway technical foundation paper. - iii.
+Draft target-setting tool. - e.
+Provide inputs in a constructive spirit, particularly to improve clarity and scientific or technical accuracy of the Technical Foundation. - f.
+Optionally participate in virtual and in-person events (e.g. workshops or launch events). - 28.
+The time commitment for EWG activities will vary based on the group's needs.
 However, an estimate of the expected requirements and activities throughout the project is outlined below: - a.
-15 to 20 virtual meetings (60-120 minutes each), plus additional time for preparation.
-These meetings will be most frequent during the first six months after the groups convene.
+5 to 8 virtual meetings (60-120 minutes each), plus additional time for preparation.
+These meetings will be most frequent during the first six months after the group convenes.
 The SBTi may also convene optional subgroup meetings or additional discussions as required.